 If the amp overpowers the speakers by more than the %50 to %53 then the speaker will blow up.

 If the speaker overpowers the amplifier then the amplifier will blow up.

 That’s why it is necessary to keep the %50 to %53 power rating in your mind while choosing the amplifier and speakers for your home theater.

 Why match the nominal impedance?

-A higher ohms speaker should be connected to the lower ohms amplifier.
+A higher-ohms speaker should be connected to the lower-ohms amplifier.

 Consider the lower ohms as a wider road with two lanes and higher ohms as a narrow road with a single lane.

 Now, suppose you connect the 4-ohm speakers to the 8 ohms amp.
 The connection will create a mess.
 The speakers will blow.
-Because a 2 lane traffic will try to go through a single-lane road.
+Because 2 lane of traffic will try to go through a single-lane road.